eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 Similarly, in the `hvac` module, there are two submodules: `ambient_air_temperature` and `is_air_conditioning_active`.
 These represent the `AmbientAirTemperature` and `IsAirConditioningActive` properties in the `hvac.json` DTDL.
 Each submodule has an `ID`, `NAME`, `DESCRIPTION` and `TYPE` constants, which correspond to the `@id`, `name`, `description`, and `schema` fields in DTDL.

 This Rust code is a way to use a DTDL model in a Rust program, with each DTDL element represented as a Rust module, constant, or type.
 You can translate a DTDL model into other programming languages.
-Use the `@id` fields in your in-vehicle digital twin model as guidance to code your vehicle model.
+Use the `@id` fields in your in-vehicle digital twin model as guidance to code your in-vehicle model.

 Both Ibeji providers and Ibeji consumers can utilize this code.
 This code serves as a set of constants to standardize the values used in their communication with Ibeji, which ensures a consistent and reliable exchange of information.